nearspacelabs/stac-client-python/StacItem.md

-Printing out all the data demonstrates what is typically in a StacItem.
-Then in other sections we'll go into more detail about properties and assets.
+Here are the sections where we go into more detail about properties and assets.

 - [ID, Temporal, and Spatial](#id-temporal-and-spatial)
 - [Assets](#assets)
 - [Electro Optical](#electro-optical)

+Printing out all the data demonstrates what is typically in a StacItem: